omni-us/jsonargparse/DOCUMENTATION.rst

 ---------------------

 In scenarios where an argument should be included in the parser but should always fail parsing, there is the :class:`.ActionFail` action.
-This is particularly useful when a feature is optional and only accessible if a specific package is installed:
+For example a use case can be an optional feature that is only accessible if a specific package is
+installed:

 .. testsetup:: always-fail